 Our featured guest is, of course, Dr. Stephen Seiler, a professor of sports science in Norway, where he has lived for 22 years.
 But no, that’s not a Norwegian accent.
 He received his Ph.D. from the University of Texas.
 Dr. Seiler is now on the executive board of the well-respected European University College for Sports Science.

 If you want to learn more about his research, he’s on Twitter and tries to make all of his research and presentations available for free on Research Gate.

-In addition to Dr. Seiler, our guests include:
+In addition to Dr. Seiler, our other esteemed guests include:

-Grant Holicky, a head coach at Apex Coaching, a highly respected coaching center here in Boulder that has produced many Olympic and world champion caliber cyclists.
+- Grant Holicky, former head coach at Apex Coaching—a highly respected coaching center here in Boulder that has produced many Olympic and world champion caliber cyclists—and cofounder of Forever Endurance.
 Holicky talks with us about the mistakes of doing too much training in that middle zone.